heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 You will write a Dockerfile, build it specifying its tag and run it with Docker.

-Using all the elements you have learned so far, create a Dockerfile that will run the JAR file you have from the Java IOs chapter.
+Using all the elements you have learned so far, create a Dockerfile that will run the JAR file you have from the Java IOs course.

 You can create a new file named `Dockerfile` (without any extension) at the root level of the Java IOs project.